pepopowitz/stevenhicks.me/blog/2022/11/breaking-problems-down-a-case-study.md

 ## Background: the project

 [Camunda Platform 8][product-camunda] includes a handful of components that work together to facilitate process orchestration.
 Most of them are always on the same version — but some of them aren't!
-Our [Optimize][product-optimize] component, which as you might guess empowers you to optimize a modeled process, is on a completely different version number than the rest of the components.
+Our [Optimize][product-optimize] component, which you might guess empowers you to optimize a modeled process, is on a completely different version number than the rest of the components.
+Where most components are currently on version 8.1, the latest Optimize release is 3.9.0.

 Unfortunately, our docs weren't reflecting this.
 We treated the latest version of _all_ components as version 8, even if that wasn't correct.
 And that was this project!
 Get [the Optimize docs][docs-optimize] showing the correct version number.